agarrharr/adam.garrett-harris.com/content/blog/2021-08-21-providing-access-to-directories-in-ios-with-bookmarks/index.md

 ---
-title: "Providing Access to Directories in iOS with File Bookmarks"
+title: "Providing Access to Directories in iOS with Bookmarks"
-date: 2021-08-19
+date: 2021-08-21
 tags:
 - ios
 - swiftui
+- tutorial
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/62M2BVR_ISw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In iOS 13 and later, apps can access directories that are outside of the app's sandbox.
 And the app can save a bookmark to that location.
-In this project we're going to allow the user to select multiple folders that are saved using bookmarks.
+In this project we're going to allow the user to select multiple folders and save them using bookmarks.

 ## Start the Project

 Make a new project.
-I'll call mine called "Access To Directories".
+I'll call mine called "BookmarkDirectories".

 ![](new-project.png)